DWalz/sdi-25/docs/exercise11.md

 In the Cloud Console the created server and firewall can now be observed.
 The server has an IP of `37.27.219.19` and the applied firewall can be seen.
-Pinging the server now would fail, since there is no ICMP firewall is configured for the server which would allow any ping traffic to it.
+Pinging the server now would **fail**, since there is **no ICMP firewall** configured for the server which would allow any ping traffic to it.
 The only way to reach it would be via SSH using `ssh root@37.27.219.19`.

 Sadly, the automatic E-Mail was never sent to the E-Mail account